 Brightness: Touch the left side of your screen and drag your finger up and down to increase and decrease the brightness respectively.

-Volume: Similar to brightness, tough and drag your finger on the right side of your screen to adjust volume.
+Volume: Similar to brightness, touch and drag your finger on the right side of your screen to adjust volume.

-Seek: Hold your finger on the screen and drag it left or right to seek toward that direction when any media file is playing.
+Seek: Slide your finger left or right to seek toward that direction when any media file is playing.
 Forward and rewind your video on the fly.